GuidanceMantras/GuidanceMantras/README.md

 - while walking think about pros and cons of your decision and write them down in mobile/sticky notes
 - talk to someone( family member/friends/stranger) about your thoughts process for your decision
 - write down your thoughts and pros and cons of your decisions process
+- Compare with other options
 - Get more information about your decisions
 - Do proper research once again
 - Do not consider grass is greener on other side always, while taking decision
 - revisit your thoughts before finally agreeing with it
 - Keep your ego, attitude, and all the bad personalities of you aside while taking decisions
 - Learn to take the tough decisions in life, profession, business
+- Never clutter your mind while taking decision

 ### Happiness
 - Will be added later